-As a high school athlete at the King’s Academy in West Palm Beach, Bloemers was the Palm Beach Post and Sun Sentinel Class 2A Player of the Year in 1998 while being named the King's Academy Female Athlete of the Year after her junior (1996-97) and senior (1997-98) seasons.
+As a high school student-athlete at the King’s Academy in West Palm Beach, Bloemers was the Palm Beach Post and Sun Sentinel Class 2A Player of the Year in 1998 while being named the King's Academy Female Athlete of the Year after her junior (1996-97) and senior (1997-98) seasons.

 Before joining the Sailfish, Bloemers taught English and coached for three years at the high school level.
 She was inducted into the King’s Academy Hall of Fame in 2003.